Convex-Dev/design/cad/004_accounts/README.md

 ### Balance

+The balance field enables each account to hold a quantity of Convex Coins.

 The balance field MUST be a non-negative integer indicating the number of Convex copper coins controlled directly by the account.

 ### Allowance

+The allowance field enables each account to hold a pre-alloacted allowance of CVM memory for future use.
+If this is zero, and new memory allocations must be purchased at the prevailing memory pool price at the time the transaction completes.

 The allowance field MUST be a non-negative integer indicating the number of bytes of unused memory allowance held by the account.

 ### Holdings

+The holdings field is an efficient way for actors to optionally store some data referring to each other account on the system.
+For example, it might be used to store a balance of actor-defined tokens that are held by the account.

 The holdings field MUST be a Index representing a mapping of Address to holding values.

+Values MAY be any CVM value.

-Holding values SHOULD be meaningfully defined by the respective address that set them.
+Holding values SHOULD be meaningfully defined by the address that sets them.

 ### Controller